NotebookLM Makes the Slides. Here Is How to Actually Edit Them.

 Sign in at notebooklm.google.com, create a new notebook, and upload the documents you want the deck to be based on.
 PDFs, Google Docs, plain text, web URLs, and YouTube transcripts all work.
 Better sources produce better slides, so curate the inputs rather than dumping everything you have.

 In the Studio panel on the right, choose Slides.
-NotebookLM will draft a deck of up to 20 slides grounded in your sources, with a title slide, structured sections, and a closing summary.
+NotebookLM drafts a deck of up to 20 slides grounded in your sources, with a title slide, structured sections, and a closing summary.
 Generation takes one to two minutes.
-You can regenerate or refine if the structure is off before moving on.
+Regenerate or refine here if the outline is wrong.
+Fixing structure inside NotebookLM is faster than fixing it later in PowerPoint.

 Step 4.
-Convert the PDF to editable PowerPoint with DeckEdit
+Drop the PDF into DeckEdit to make it editable

-Open deckedit.com, drop the PDF onto the upload zone, and let DeckEdit run.
+Open deckedit.com and drop the PDF onto the upload zone.
 Browser based OCR detects every text region on every slide and reconstructs each one as a real .pptx text box, with font size, alignment, and position preserved.
 Nothing leaves your device.
-The full conversion of a 20 slide deck typically completes in 30 to 60 seconds on a modern laptop.
+A 20 slide deck typically converts in 30 to 60 seconds on a modern laptop.

 Download the .pptx and open it in PowerPoint, Keynote, or Google Slides.
 Every text element is now selectable and editable, so you can rewrite copy, restyle headings, swap fonts, and reorder slides like any normal deck.
 If you prefer to stay in the browser, DeckEdit also includes an inline editor where you can fix typos and adjust formatting before exporting.

 NotebookLM renders each slide as a flat image and embeds those images in the PDF.
-This is fine for viewing, but PowerPoint and Google Slides treat the result as a picture, not as text.
-You cannot click a heading and retype it, and font and color changes do not apply.
+This is fine for viewing or printing, but PowerPoint and Google Slides treat the result as a picture, not as text.
+You cannot click a heading and retype it, fonts and colors do not respond, and ordinary slide tools simply do not apply.

 Tips for Better Results